 Job Security is a phrase that is vitally important to anyone who is employed.
 We all want our jobs to be safe, our work to be valued and it all to stay that way.
 However, there are situations in which the employee feels blindsided as they come into work on a seemingly normal day only to discover that their position at the company no longer exists or was cut back extensively.

 Should You Look for New Work?This is why it is so important to notice these danger signs before that dreaded layoff occurs.
 Be observant and actively seek these common traits.
 You have the potential to make the correct decision about a job, and possibly prevent an employment gap and further insecurity.

 Career Help Center

 Danger Signs That Signal It May Be Time for You to LeaveThere are many changes in a company that signals a decline.
 What's important is being able to differentiate the right signals from the wrong ones.
-Then to determine whether you should stay with a company.
+Then to determine whether you should stay with a company or leave.

 - Less Power, Less Responsibility

 If you notice a prolonged decline in the amount of available work, this could be a major indicator that something is wrong.
 Possibly it is a signal telling you to start looking for a new place to work.
-Of course, most companies are cyclical, and they receive higher concentrations of work at varying times of the year, but if there is an abnormal decline in the amount of work you are given, that's something to consider.
+Of course, most companies are cyclical, and they receive higher concentrations of work at varying times of the year.
+If there is an abnormal decline in the amount of work they give you that's something to consider.